Why are driving lessons so expensive?

 Many driving instructors earn less than the minimum wage

-If you’ve ever thought it was clever to go from one school to another taking all the “10 lessons for £100!” offers then please think about the affect that has on driving instructors.
+If you’ve ever thought it was clever to go from one school to another taking all the “10 lessons for £100!” offers then please think about the effect that has on driving instructors, and the effect it has on you!

 Why did those driving lesson intro offers begin?
 Because driving schools make money from charging each instructor a weekly fee to be supplied with work.